-We have used evidence from our tracking systems on pupil progress to focus on issues of attainment, exclusions and attendance with regard to equality monitoring.
+We use evidence from our tracking systems to focus on issues of attainment, exclusions and attendance with regard to equality monitoring.

 Section 13 - Roles and responsibilities

 The Governing body accepts their responsibility to promote equality and eliminate discrimination and harassment, as outlined in the scheme.